alexmorgan1995/NPI_Analysis/README.md

 ## Running the Code
 ### R
-R code should run without further modification (after installing pre-requisite packages).
+R code should run without further major modification (after installing pre-requisite packages).

+**Important** - Note that it is necessary to change `setwd` at the top of every script according to the user's preference.

 The chosen directory where plots are saved can be altered by changing the `setwd()` function at the top of each script.
 Plots are automatically saved in the chosen working directory if each script is run.

+**Important** - Note that supplementary code requires a folder labelled `supplementary` to be created in the working directory (defined by 'setwd()').
+Alternatively 'setwd' can be altered for supplementary analysis and customised by the user.

 The analysis has been split into R files relating to the single intervention, multi-intervention and figures for the supplementary material: